epicnuss55/Graph-Function-Visualiser/readme.md

 # Graph Function Visualiser
 ## Introduction
 Graph Function Visualiser, or GFV, is a simple java-based mathematical cartasien graph function grapher.
 GFV can be used as a basic calculator graph.
+This was made in java 14, it would probably work on prior versions if you're just copying the code over, but I recommended that you use java 14 or higher.

 ## Current functions
 The current functions for GFV include: